-As a competitive swimmer, cyclist and runner in high school, I had my first experience with traditional physical therapy, which, in my case, was delivered with significant cross-fiber frictional force by a physical therapist.
-After several agonizing emotionally charged treatments I found myself asking, "How is tearing up my tissue, healing?"
+I have dedicated more than 35 years to learning about the body-mind-spirit connections to address pain.
+As a competitive swimmer, cyclist and runner in high school, I had my first experience with traditional physical therapy.
+The treatment in my case was delivered with significant cross-fiber frictional force.
+After several agonizing emotionally charged treatments I found myself asking, "How is invasively tearing up my tissue, healing?"
 Intuitive logic said to me that what I experienced was counterproductive.
-Ultimately, my life path trained me to find better ways to address pain and return to elite performance.

 At Humboldt State University, I eventually became a Hall of Fame runner, by pushing my body's outer limits.
 Intense workouts resulted in extreme leg pain where I could only carefully descend stairs walking backwards.
 Going to the trainer was limited to getting taped up and enduring intolerable short ice bath soaks of my feet and legs.
 So I sought out a massage therapist to assist my recovery.

 Over the course of several sessions, I added back, arms, neck, and shoulders to the treatments I received.
 A profound sense of relaxation and re-connection to my body enhanced my sense of well-being.
 Gradually, my mind and heart opened to the possibility that I was called to learn this work.

 I supported myself through college as a National Park Service Ranger every summer.
 I was a "Jill" trained to wear many hats from federally commissioned law enforcement, wild land fire management and emergency medical/rescue, where I learned injury triage as an emergency medical technician.

 My background also includes time as a USA Triathlon Level II Certified Coach training athletes from age-group beginners to Olympic hopefuls.
 Joyful movement has been an integral part of my entire life.
 And so I have explored many movement arts from dance to martial arts.
 I have studied yoga and alternative forms of strength training that enhanced elite level performances in biathlon, duathlon, and triathlon.

 I am grateful for the support of family, friends, and patients, who have helped to make my practice possible over years, presently, and in the future.